 Whilst busier city’s such as Rome, Venice and Tuscany are often the top tourist destinations, Southern Italy’s Puglia is best known for producing around 40% of Italy’s olive oil and even has it’s own pasta nicknamed ‘little ears.’

-After a recent masterclass, where I learned all about the food of love, I had the opportunity to fly to Southern Italy with Bookings For You & Raro Villas to learn more about food in the region of Puglia.
+After a recent masterclass, where I learned all about the food of love, I had the opportunity to fly to Southern Italy with Bookings For You & Raro Villas to learn more and have a guide to Puglia’s cuisine.

 Puglian locals are accustomed to sourcing local produce from their own lands, with a variety of food produced sold on the Saturday market in Ostuni and in the many masserias (working farms cultivating the land.)